You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 Image: Marigold ‘Burning Embers’ from Suttons

 French Marigold (Tagetes patula) flower petals make a tasty addition to summer salads and have a citrus type flavour.
-Thinly sow your marigold seeds into pots or trays of finely sieved, moist compost between February and May.
+Thinly sow your French marigold seeds into pots or trays of finely sieved, moist compost between February and May.
 The seeds should be about 6mm (¼”) deep.

 Keep them on a windowsill or in a greenhouse at approximately 15-20°C (60-68°F) until the seedlings are big enough to transplant.
 Then, space your seedlings 5cm (2”) apart in trays and grow on.
 Acclimatise your plants to outdoor conditions and choose a sunny outdoor location for their final position.
 Plant out 15-23cm (6-9”) apart.
 Alternatively, wait until May and direct sow your seeds into finely raked, moist soil where you want them to flower.